imgpsh_fullsize_anim

 And don’t worry about the Backfire Pac1000 not having enough juice for your electric blanket or heater…

-The power station can be recharged via a mobile AC charger, a fast AC charger, a DC carport charger, or via solar panels (which are sold separately).
+The power station charges via a mobile AC charger, a fast AC charger, a DC carport charger, or via solar panels (which come separately).
 In other words, this is a total power machine for all your overlanding needs.
 Charge your laptop or phone, run a heater for your tent, juice up your camera batteries, run lights around camp…you name it!

 When you have to start investing in battery banks to power them, electric blankets become quite expensive.
 Of course, if you already have a power system, then an electric blanket is a fine choice.